Skip to main content Link Search Menu Expand Document (external link)

 6. Describe the Von Neumann Architecture

-7. Detail the CPU’s Components and Functions
+7. Formulate common CPU’s Components and Functions

 8. Examine the Memory Unit’s Role and Functions

-9. Understand Instruction Set Architectures
+9. Recognize Instruction Set Architectures

 10. Translate Between High-Level Languages and Machine Language